Children of God (film): Plot

-Jonny (Johnny Ferro), an awkward painting student, is “banished” by his instructor to the remote island of Eleuthera, to focus on his work and find his artistic voice.
+White Bahamian painting student Jonny (Johnny Ferro), an awkward obsessive-compulsive, is faced with losing his scholarship at a Nassau university if he does not live up to the potential his professors believe he has.
+His instructor "banishes" him to the remote island of Eleuthera, to focus on his work and find his artistic voice.
 But first he finds Romeo (Stephen Tyrone Williams), a handsome, self-confident guy who shows Jonny the scenic spots, and a bit more.
 Romeo's got a girlfriend, however, as well as a blustery mother who willfully ignores any clue or hint he drops to set her straight.

-Meanwhile, Lena (Margaret Laurena Kemp), a pastor's wife, has also made her way to this distant spot to contemplate her future in relative calm.
+Lena Mackey (Margaret Laurena Kemp) is an extremely conservative forty-year-old, anti-gay activist who finds out that her pastor husband is not who he represents himself to be.
+She believes that the only way to fix problems in her life is to limit the rights of homosexuals.
+She heads to Eleuthera for to contemplate her future and to galvanize the community to oppose gay rights.
 Tired of her husband spouting high-and-mighty, anti-gay rhetoric at rallies while refusing to own up to the cruelty and contradictions in his private life, Lena has a decision to make.

+When Jonny arrives, his and Lena's paths cross, and together these two embark on a series of physical and emotional adventures that not only inspire Jonny to paint, but also give him a new zest for life.
+Here he decides to paint his 'masterpiece' and then gets killed by a closeted homosexual when Jonny was en route to meet Romeo.
+It could have had a happy ending.
+However, in this film, life does not have happy endings for many gays and lesbians.

 The phrase "Children of God" is the religious expression used by Christians to refer to human divinity as being all God's Children.
 Four Bahamian individuals set out on a journey from the frenetic energy of Nassau to the slower-paced and open Eleuthera.
 The year is 2004, when the Caribbean world is rocked by the emergence of Rosie O'Donnell's gay family cruise ship.
 Actual documentary footage details the mass hysteria that divides the Caribbean, as some fundamentalists lead widespread rallies.

-Jonny, a young, obsessive-compulsive white Bahamian artist, faces losing his scholarship at a local university if he does not live up to the potential his professors believe he has.
-Jonny escapes from his gritty inner-city life, in Nassau, to the under-populated and dramatic Bahamian island of Eleuthera.
-Here he decides to paint his 'masterpiece' and then gets killed by a closeted homosexual when Jonny was en route to meet Romeo.
-It could have had a happy ending.
-However, in this film, life does not have happy endings for many gays and lesbians.

-Lena Mackey is an extremely conservative forty-year-old, anti-gay activist who finds out that her husband is not who he represents himself to be.
-She believes that the only way to fix problems in her life is to limit the rights of homosexuals.
-She heads to Eleuthera for the purpose of galvanizing the community to oppose gay rights.
-When Jonny arrives, his and Lena's paths cross, and together these two embark on a series of physical and emotional adventures that not only inspire Jonny to paint, but also give him a new zest for life.